Lesson 19 – The Steamboat Excelsior

-On June 29, 1851, the steamboat Excelsior transported the treaty commissioners, Hon.
-Luke Lea and Governor Ramsey, along with their attendants and supplies to the Traverse des Sioux.
-Upon reaching its destination, the Kaposia band of Dakota Indians assembled upon the deck and as a compliment to the village, they sang in full chorus their brave song.
-Over the next few weeks the treaty commissioners and the upper bands of Dakota Indians met and negotiated the historic Treaty of the Traverse des Sioux.
+On June 29, 1851, the steamboat Excelsior departed from St. Paul transporting the treaty commissioners, Luke Lea and Alexander Ramsey, along with their attendants and supplies to the Traverse des Sioux.
+Upon reaching its destination, the Kaposia band of Dakota assembled upon the deck and as a compliment to the village, they sang in full chorus a traditional Dakota song.
+Over the next few weeks the treaty commissioners and the upper bands of Dakota met and negotiated the historic Treaty of Traverse des Sioux.

 Excerpt from Ceding Contempt